Select Language : English Japanese

 Our Approach

-Since electricity consumption accounts for more than 90% of total CO2 emissions from business activities of the NTT Communications Group, we can particularly expect great advantages as a result of saving energy and improving the energy efficiency of telecommunications equipment.
+When assuming that no renewable energy is used, electricity consumption accounts for approximately 95% of total CO2 emissions from business activities of the NTT Communications Group.
+Therefore, we can particularly expect great advantages as a result of saving energy and improving the energy efficiency of telecommunications equipment.
 We are thus making strong efforts in such respects as leading the industry in introducing cutting-edge technologies.
-In addition, we will continue to help society as a whole become carbon neutral by providing platforms, solutions, and services that lead to decarbonization.

 Climate Scenario Analysis and Initiatives

 In May 2020, the NTT Group declared its support for the Task Force on Climate-Related Financial Disclosures (TCFD), established by the Financial Stability Board (FSB).
-Following our new beginning as the NTT DOCOMO Group in July 2022, we conducted a fresh scenario analysis as a member of the DOCOMO Group in addition to our conventional analysis as a member of the NTT Group, and based on the results, we examined our efforts and actions as the NTT Communications Group.
+Following our new beginning as the NTT DOCOMO Group in July 2022, we conducted a fresh scenario analysis as a member of the DOCOMO Group in addition to our conventional analysis as a member of the NTT Group.
+Using the results, we reviewed our efforts and actions as the NTT Communications Group and updated our approach as of October 2024.
 The analysis of the DOCOMO Group adopted two scenarios of climate-related risks and opportunities associated with the Group’s operations: a well-below 2°C (e.g., 1.5°C) scenario of rapid decarbonization and a 4°C warmer scenario assuming apparent physical impacts.

-IPCC (Intergovernmental Panel on Climate Change) Fifth Assessment Report, and IPCC Special Report on Global Warming of 1.5°C
+Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report , and IPCC Special Report on Global Warming of 1.5°C

-Risks and Opportunities Identified with Scenario Analysis, and a Summary of the Group’s Initiatives
+Risks Identified with Scenario Analysis, and a Summary of the Group’s Initiatives

 (Business/